barracudanetworks/barracuda-cudawaf/README.md

 The detailed documentation on each of these REST API end points can be found here : [Barracuda Web Application REST API v3](https://campus.barracuda.com/product/webapplicationfirewall/api)

+5. `Rule Group Server` - A rule group server object can be used to configure the networking information of the back-end server to be hosted on the Barracuda Web Application Firewall.
+Multiple real servers can be added and configured to load balance the incoming traffic for a rule group.
+The resource type for this feature is “cudawaf_rule_group_server”.

+6. `Rule Group` - Rules are used to configure content-aware switching over incoming web traffic.
+Rules help analyze an HTTP request headers to make load balancing and caching policy decisions.
+The resource type for this feature is “cudawaf_rule_group”.

+7. `Security Policy` - A Security Policy determines what action to take when one or more of the rules match the request.
+All security policies are global and can be shared among multiple Services configured on the Barracuda Web Application Firewall.
+The resource type for this feature is “cudawaf_security_policy".

 ## Setup

 ### Pre-Requisites